-The Forum on Mediterranean Food Cultures started its activities in 2002.
+The Forum on Mediterranean Food Cultures is a not for profit cultural association established legally in 2016.

 The Forum is fostering an enduring international multi-sectorial dialogue on the Mediterranean diet towards its revitalization as a contemporary sustainable life style, an under-estimated sustainable development resource for all Mediterranean countries, and he has published several articles on Mediterranean diet as a case study for the assessment of the diets sustainability.